 - Continuing to See in Black & White:

-- Greg will show side-by-side color and B&W versions of his images to explain why he felt that image looked best in monochrome.
-He will also share his thoughts for other monochrome conversions such as sepia, selenium (blue tone) and bi-color grading in Adobe Lightroom.
+- I will show side-by-side color and B&W versions of his images to explain why he felt that image looked best in monochrome.
+I will also share my thoughts for other monochrome conversions such as sepia and bi-color grading in Adobe Lightroom.

 - Abstracts All Around Us:

-- Abstracts are one of Greg’s favorite things to photograph.
-To Greg, an abstract is capturing a small part of a larger scene and attempting to offer an alternate perspective.
+- Abstracts are my favorite thing to photograph.
+To me, an abstract is capturing a small part of a larger scene and attempting to offer an alternate perspective.
 Both natural and manmade objects can form the basis for an abstract image.
 It really is about learning to see things in different or unusual ways.

-- As a child, Greg’s art teacher father showed him a set of French curve stencils to which his father explained could be used to draw every possible curve.
-It was this early understanding that shapes can be reduced to a series of lines and curves that stuck with Greg and later influenced his photography.
-This presentation will showcase Greg’s continuing quest the see the world around him not as people, places or things, but as a series of shapes, lines and curves.
+- As a child, my art teacher father showed me a set of French curve stencils to which he explained could be used to draw every possible curve.
+It was this early understanding that shapes can be reduced to a series of lines and curves that stuck with me and later influenced my photography.
+This presentation will showcase my continuing quest the see the world around me not as people, places, or things, but as a series of shapes, lines and curves.

-- This is my most popular presentation and second most-presented— always praised for opening eyes to seeing
+- This is one of my most popular presentations — always praised for opening eyes to seeing

 - Learning to See Creatively:

 - Photographer Elliot Erwitt once said, “To me, photography is an art of observation.
 It’s about finding something interesting in an ordinary place…I’ve found it has little to do with the things you see and everything to do with the way you see them.”
-In this presentation, Greg will discuss how he sees the world around him and how he captures that through his photographs.
+In this presentation, I will discuss how I see the world and how I capture that through my photographs.

-- Greg will discuss his approach for finding different viewpoints in common scenes and how he creates interesting abstract images by isolating a part of a scene.
-Whether it is iPhone photos taken in his kitchen or DSLR images from local parks, Greg’s photos will demonstrate that you do not have to travel to exotic locations or spend hours using software manipulation to make creative images.
+- I will discuss my approach for finding different viewpoints in common scenes and how I create interesting abstract images by isolating a part of a scene.
+Whether iPhone photos taken in my kitchen or DSLR images from local parks, my photos will demonstrate that you do not have to travel to exotic locations or spend hours using software manipulation to make creative images.

 - Leading Lines (30-45 min):